dcristobalhMad/node-port-report/README.md

 ## Improvements

+- Automate the deployment python script tag image version with another script
+- Variables in cronjob to configure the s3 bucket and the report name dinamically
-- Add gitops paradigm to deploy the manifests
+- Add gitops paradigm to deploy the manifests and update the image tags
 - Add a helm chart to deploy the application
 - Build a lightweight docker image
 - Add a e2e test in the pipeline raising a kind cluster and running the script
-- Add shellcheck and linters to the pipeline